 Shabbat Prayers add psalms, hymns, and an additional service to the structure of the daily prayers.
 Sections of the Torah are read in the morning and afternoon and a section of the Prophets is read only in the morning.
 There is also a unique service welcoming it at night.

-Shacharit is the morning service.
-It consists of four main sections: Preparatory prayers and readings; Shema and its blessings, the Shemoneh Esrei; and the concluding sections.
+The morning prayer service in Judaism—shacharit in Hebrew—consists of four main sections: preparatory prayers and readings; Shema and its blessings; the Shemoneh Esrei; and the concluding sections.
 The Torah is read on Mondays and Thursdays, as well as on Shabbat and most special days.
+Rabbinic sources delve into the origins and significance of daily morning prayers.

 The Shema, Judaism's most famous prayer, is actually not a prayer at all.
 Rather it is a declaration of God's unity and other central doctrines of Judaism.
 It involves reciting three passages from the Torah, one of which is interrupted by another ancient phrase, the origins of which are outside the Bible.